Is Addiction Really Ruining Our Teens?

 Mental disorders, on the other hand, refer to the following conditions:

 Anxiety: It’s not just having anxious thoughts but physical symptoms as well like dry mouth, chest tightness, shaking legs, dizziness and butterflies in your stomach.
 You can’t control the symptoms, in a sense that you could not switch out of it.
 Sometimes, you may still feel it in your sleep and the anxious feelings are still there when you wake up.

 Schizophrenia: You have schizophrenia if you are hallucinating, hearing voices and seeing things that aren’t there, and you’re being suspicious of others.
 You don’t like to spend time with other people and you have difficulty in differentiating reality from fantasy.

 Bipolar disorder: It means you are extremely happy one time and you are extremely angry or sad the next.
-If you are blasting to anyone in the room or pacing back and forth while itching to destroy stuff or hulk out anyone or anything around you and afterwards you are feeling great, and being everybody’s friend , you may be bipolar.
+If you are blasting to anyone in the room or pacing back and forth while itching to destroy stuff or hulk out anyone or anything around you and afterward you are feeling great and being everybody’s friend, you may be bipolar.
 People with this disorder have manic (or hyper excited/energetic/happy) and depressive (feeling miserable, depressed, guilty, weak) episodes.

 Impulse control disorders.
 It includes-

 - Kleptomania: The person cannot control the urge to steal and he does it repetitively though he knows it’s wrong and there’s no reason to do so.

 - Pyromania: Setting things on fire simply because they want to or they want to relieve tension.

 - Compulsive sexual behavior: Thinking a lot about sexual activities, watching or reading porn, etc.

 - Intermittent explosive disorder: They cannot control their anger.
 They tend to attack people or damage property and sometimes they also hurt themselves.
 After their outburst, they feel guilty or embarrassed.